Skip to main content

 3. Once the PDF is uploaded, open it in the PDF Editor.

 4. Double check that all your fields have the correct field name & then click Save.
-This step also ensures the default font is applied to the PDF.

 An example of the PDF editor showing a simple address PDF opened for editing.